 Alien Nodes: 01:1200A, 01:12:000B, 01:12:000C

 This message occurs when a second CUWBNet is started on the same LAN that an existing CUWBNet is using for the Anchor CDP Stream.
-This message indicates that the two CUWBNets are aware of each other.
-This allows them to coordinate CUWB devices, so any CUWB devices in range will join the proper CUWBNet.
+This message indicates that the two CUWBNets detected each other, enabling coordination of CUWB devices, so any CUWB devices in range will join the correct CUWBNet.

 These messages only appear when using MultiTime mode.